ibrahimjasim/SnapGram-API/README.md

 ```
 pip3 freeze --local > requirements.txt
 ```
-24. Added, committed & pushed the changes to GitHub
+24. Added, committed, and pushed the changes to GitHub.
-25. Navigated back to heroku, and under the ‘Deploy’ tab, connect the GitHub repository.
+25. Returned to Heroku, accessed the 'Deploy' tab, and connected the GitHub repository.
 26. Deployed the branch.

  ## CREDITS: